imanoliri/survivors_BROKEN/maps/README.txt

 	- V: 3:4 ratio.
 For a map of size 200 tiles -> 16x12 tiles

 Feel free to add more yourself!

+The game programm will store the TileMaps and other information calculated from the maps in the "tilemaps" directory.
+These results will be reused by the program and if you want to get new ones, you should indicate it so in the related configuration file.